mayu-live/framework/lib/mayu/runtime/vnodes/README.md

 # VNodes Rewrite Notes

 This directory is the new virtual DOM implementation.
-The notes below summarize how the current (vnodes/) implementation works and what we are changing for vnodes2.
+The notes below summarize how the current (vnodes/) implementation works and what we are changing for vnodes.

 ## Current VNode implementation (vnodes/)